 This research has a number of limitations.
 Firstly, as the NCDS was not originally designed for this study, there were limits to the available information in the survey, and important factors such as the duration of the caring episode and the characteristics of the care recipients, could not be included in the analysis.
 Secondly, the lack of consistency in the question design between different waves in the NCDS limited our scope to explore other factors, which may be associated with the carers’ decisions around work and caregiving.
 For example, care provision to both parents and grandchildren may influence the carers’ decision about employment, but there is no information on grandchild care in wave 8, though such information exists in wave 9 (Evandrou et al., 2018).
 Thirdly, the self-reported data may present some limitations.
 For example, the reduction of economic activity among some carers may be due to the combination of other factors, for instance the carers might relate such reduction to their caregiving as a more socially acceptable reason to stop one’s work (Arnold and Feldman, 1981).
 Fourthly, the grouping of carers who reduced their working hours between the two waves, and carers who stopped working altogether by wave 9, may be masking differences in the decision-making process about changing one’s working hours.
 Examining these two transitions separately is an important direction of future research in this area, where the cell counts make the analysis possible.
 Finally, this article focuses on the factors associated with transitions in economic activity among carers between the ages of 50 and 55, however it is entirely possible that factors earlier in the carer’s lives have also been influential.
 To some extent, the qualitative interviews reflect on such factors, for example the presence or lack of children in the family, or the influence of pre-existing medical conditions on the respondents’ decision to stop working.
-However, such insights from the interviews do not provide a comprehensive picture of earlier lifecourse influences, and this could be a direction for future analysis with this dataset.
+However, such insights from the interviews do not provide a comprehensive picture of earlier life-course influences, and this could be a direction for future analysis with this dataset.

 In conclusion, this study is the first, to our knowledge, to combine quantitative and qualitative data from the NCDS in order to investigate the interaction between informal care provision in mid-life and the carers’ economic activity patterns using a mixed-methods approach.
 As such, the study improves and enriches our understanding of carers’ decisions about their economic activity and adds value to the collection of qualitative and quantitative data through investment by the Economic and Social Research Council (Elliott, 2013).
 In addition, the study contributes to existing theoretical frameworks of understanding carers’ decisions about caring and working, by incorporating the concepts of value and identity from the carers’ perspective, against the background of a life course approach (Evandrou et al., 2002).

+Acknowledgements

+The research conducted for this article was funded by the Economic and Social Research Council’s Secondary Data Analysis Initiative, Grant Number: ES/P001947/1.
+Ethical approval was granted from the University of Southampton’s Research Governance Office (Submission ID: 29758).

 Notes

 1. A research by the Bundesbank conducted between 2010-2011 found that the mean net income was around €23,600 per annum for the tenant households, and €41,200 for the home-owner households.
-For 2019-20, the Carers’ Allowance is £66.15 per week, however one of the eligibility criteria is that the carer should not earn more than £123 a week (after deductions) (www.gov.uk).
+For 2019-20, the Carers’ Allowance is £66.15 per week, however one of the eligibility criteria is that the carer should not earn more than £123 a week (after deductions) (gov.uk, 2020).

 References